PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 # Analysing Relationships between Variables

-We start by a brief refresher to correlation and applying it.
-Then, we're going to take a deep dive into measures of association by doing the Datacamp course into hypothesis testing in R. There's are 2 Datalab Preparation sections this time to prepare us for applying our new knowledge tomorrow in class!
+We start by a expanding on our knowledge of correlations and applying it.
+Then, we're going to dive deeper into measures of association by doing a Datacamp course on modelling data.
+There's are 2 Datalab Preparation sections this time to prepare us for applying our new knowledge tomorrow in class; discussing our findings and proposing an analysis to perform on the data!

 Learning objectives:
+- Modelling data in Power BI
 - Correlations;
 - Regression analyses.

 Please follow the links below to continue the class:
-1. Correlations: .5 hours
+0. Workshop: 3 hours
-2. Datalab Preparation 1: 1 hour
+1. Correlations - Datalab Preparation 1: 1.5 hour
-3. Regression: 2 hours
-2. Datalab Preparation 2: 1 hour
+2. Regression - Datalab Preparation 2: 1.5 hour

 ## Questions or issues?